Mhowitt/string-app-boilerplate/README.md

   with the learning curve with Reselect and redux-saga, I decided to comment out this work and leave it as a todo.

+- I really wanted to implement a search component and use reselect to filter the list of strings, but I didn't get to this feature.

 - More validation and error handing on both the frontend and backend.
 Validation including you must enter a unique string.

 - More tests including some more complicated tests.
 I was fighting a bit with some of react-boilerplates tests not passing.
 I'm still looking into why and will continue to push changes up.
 I started testing my server as well, and will continue to push changes up.